Aakasame Haddu

-Aakasame Haddu is a 2011 Indian Telugu-language romantic drama film Ravi Charan and starring Navdeep, Rajeev Saluri and Panchi Bora.
+Aakasame Haddu is a 2011 Indian Telugu-language romantic drama film directed by Ravi Charan and starring Navdeep, Rajeev Saluri and Panchi Bora.

 Production

 ₹1.72 crore of Enforcement Directorate's loan funds were used to make this film.
 The film caused a loss of ₹54.64 crore.

 Reception

 A critic from The Hindu wrote that "Not a bad watch at all and if you want to know why the film has been titled Aakasame Haddu (The sky's the limit), it is imperative that you wait till the film finishes".